nyghtowl/MRJob_Practice/README.md

     - sudo apt-get install -y python-pip
     - sudo pip install python-dateutil
 * Also use Jar commands to load data from S3 onto HDFS before running the code.
 It may help speed up the process by unzipping and adequately distributing the files initially
+* Currently having trouble with JarStep syntax.
+If anyone has good examples, please send my way.